Cheap Auto Insurance for Seniors in 2025 (Lowest Rates With These 10 Companies)

 Often, teenage drivers are given the highest rates.
 They lack driving experience and are known to cause accidents.

+However, the National Highway Traffic Safety Administration reports that 19 % of all traffic fatalities from 2018 were 65 and older.
 As you age, your eyesight fades, and your reaction time slows down, inhibiting your ability to avoid dangers while driving.

 Senior Driver Fatal Auto Accident Statistics